-• The Governing Body has strategic leadership responsibility for safeguarding arrangements, ensuring that policies, procedures and training are effective and comply with the law (Part 2 KCSIE Sept 22).
+- The Governing Bodies have strategic leadership responsibility for safeguarding arrangements, ensuring that policies, procedures and training are effective and comply with the law (Part 2 KCSIE Sept 22). - The Head teacher has a duty to ensure that the policies and procedures adopted by the governing body and proprietor are understood and followed by all staff.

-- The Head teacher has a duty to ensure that the policies and procedures adopted by the governing body and proprietor are understood and followed by all staff. - The Designated Safeguarding Lead (and Deputy DSL/s in the DSL's absence) works in line with Annex C of KCSIE and is a senior member of staff, from the leadership team.
+- The Designated Safeguarding Lead (and Deputy DSL/s in the DSL's absence) works in line with Annex C of KCSIE and is a senior member of staff, from the leadership team.
 This role carries a significant level of responsibility.
 See page 28 KCSIE for further detail. - Staff have a duty to respond to safeguarding and child protection concerns in line with the procedures laid out in this policy and in the statutory guidance 'Keeping Children Safe In Education' Sept 2022.
-'All staff have a duty to do what is reasonable in all circumstances to safeguard and promote the welfare of pupils and staff.'
+'All staff have a duty to do what is reasonable in all circumstances to safeguard and promote the welfare of Students and staff.'
 (Teachers' Standards Oct 2020)

-Governing bodies, proprietors, the Headteachers and the safeguarding team work together to ensure they facilitate a whole school approach to safeguarding.
+Governing bodies, proprietors, the Headteacher and the safeguarding team work together to ensure they facilitate a whole school approach to safeguarding.
 This means ensuring safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development.

-Where there is a safeguarding concern, governing bodies, proprietors and the leadership team should strive to ensure that the child's wishes and feelings are taken into account when determining what action to take and which services to provide.
+Where there is a safeguarding concern, governing bodies, proprietors and the leadership team should strive to ensure that the child's wishes, and feelings are taken into account when determining what action to take and which services to provide.

-The school completes an annual audit of safeguarding for the local authority.
-This selfevaluation is quality assured with a visit from an independent consultant.
+The school completes an annual audit of safeguarding for the local authority, in partnership with the link safeguarding governor.
+This self-evaluation is quality assured with a visit from an independent consultant.
 Where weaknesses or areas for development are identified, the Governing Body monitors the implementation and impact of identified actions to address these issues.
-The Head teacher provides a safeguarding report each term as part of the Headteacher's report to Governors.
+The Head teacher provides a safeguarding report as part of the Headteacher's report to Governors.